 Atypical: Season 2

-A-typical follows a charming teenager who’s personality sits on the autism spectrum, and the challenges he faces, mostly romantic.
+A-typical follows a charming teenager whose personality sits on the autism spectrum, and the challenges he faces, mostly romantic.
 Season 2 follows Elsa and Doug in the aftermath of their marriage crisis and while Casey tries to adjust to her new school, Sam prepares for life after graduation.
 Atypical: Season 2 is out on the 7th.

 La Catedral del Mar